 When it comes to hair care, regularly eating smelt fish can provide the essential minerals and vitamins necessary to keep the hair looking and feeling healthy.
-The natural oils and omega-3 fatty acids in smelt fish are also good for improving the luster and shine of your hair while suppressing inflammation on the scalp from conditions like dandruff.
+The natural oils and omega-3 fatty acids in smelt fish may also be good for improving the luster and shine of your hair while suppressing inflammation on the scalp from conditions like dandruff.

-Boosts Nervous System
+Might Boost the Nervous System

 Calcium is an electrolyte, and is, therefore, a key part of signaling within the nervous system.
-Smelt fish can provide calcium which ensures that your muscle contractions and other messages within the nervous system are communicated effectively.
+Smelt fish may provide calcium which ensures that your muscle contractions and other messages within the nervous system are communicated effectively.

-Prevents Heart Diseases
+May Prevent Heart Diseases

-Improves Cholesterol Balance
+Might Improve the Cholesterol Balance

-Prevents Chronic Diseases
+May Prevent Chronic Diseases

-With a serious concentration of magnesium, this fish can help you find that elusive good night’s sleep.
+With a serious concentration of magnesium, this fish might help you find that elusive good night’s sleep.
 Magnesium is key to the conversion of tryptophan to serotonin, a feel-good hormone that can induce relaxation in the body and ease your path to healthy, restorative sleep.

-Promotes Growth & Development
+May Promote Growth & Development

-There is a good amount of protein in one serving of smelt fish, which takes care of 30% of your daily protein requirements.
+There is a good amount of protein in one serving of smelt fish, which may take care of 30% of your daily protein requirements.
 The amino acids in proteins can be reconstituted for the production of muscle tissue, while also help to speed up the metabolism and aid in weight loss efforts.

 How to Cook Smelt Fish?

 Smelt fish can be prepared in a number of ways, but it is most popular in a fried form.
-Pan-frying these fishes results in a rich, oily and delicious treat.
+Pan-frying these fishes results in a rich, oily, and delicious treat.
 It can also be rolled in breadcrumbs and deep-fried.
-As mentioned earlier, these fishes are generally eaten whole, including their skin, scales, bones and the head.
+As mentioned earlier, these fishes are generally eaten whole, including their skin, scales, bones, and head.
 The only preparation or processing that goes into eating these fishes is the removal of the entrails, although some people prefer to slice off the heads for a more palatable dish.
 Also, don’t worry about the bones, as they are quite soft and crunchy once cooked.